 Note:

-2. How to access a remote server using the default ssh command?
+2. How to access the remote server using the default ssh command?

 Note: